Your disclosures from the crown,

 — It is an infrastructure gap.

 Most BC criminal defence lawyers we've spoken with know what compliance is supposed to look like.
-They also know what their workflow actually looks like — a Downloads folder full of .7z archives, passwords in email threads, body-cam video they can't open without copying it to their personal machine, and a sinking feeling about what would happen if the laptop went missing.
+They also know what their workflow actually looks like — a Downloads folder full of .7z archives, passwords scattered across email threads, BWC video they can't open without copying it to their personal machine, and a sinking feeling about what would happen if the laptop grew legs and walked off.

 The gap between those two things isn't a knowledge gap.
 It's an infrastructure gap.
 The tooling that would close it has, until now, been priced and built for firms ten times the size.